Sir Thomas Halsey, 3rd Baronet

 Sir Thomas Edgar Halsey, 3rd Baronet, DSO (28 November 1898 – 30 August 1970) was an English cricketer, naval officer (1916–1946), and Deputy Lieutenant of Hertfordshire.

-A right-handed batsman and right-arm fast bowler, he played first-class cricket between 1920 and 1928 and also represented the Egypt national cricket team.
+A right-handed batsman and right-arm fast bowler, he played first-class cricket between 1920 and 1928 and also represented an Egypt team.

 Early life

 Born in South Mimms in 1898, Halsey was the elder son of Sir Walter Halsey, 2nd Baronet, and his wife Agnes Marion, the daughter of William Macalpine Leny.
 He was educated at Eton College and Jesus College, Cambridge.
 He was already a lieutenant in the Royal Navy when he went up to Cambridge.

 Cricketer

 Halsey was a right-handed batsman and right-arm fast bowler.

 He played cricket for Eton in 1915 and 1916, but it was for the Royal Navy cricket team that he made his first-class debut, playing against his university side during the 1920 English cricket season.

 He played twice for the university cricket team in 1920, but did not gain his blue.
 The rest of his first-class matches were all for the Royal Navy, mostly against the British Army cricket team, though there were also matches against the RAF and New Zealand.

 He began to play minor counties cricket for Hertfordshire in 1921, continuing to play for them until 1932, a year in which he played for the Navy against a combined South America team.
 In 1936, he played for Egypt against HM Martineau's XI, captaining the side and scoring a century in the first innings.